emmanuelbernard/emmanuelbernard.com/blog/2012-08-01-i-succumbed-to-the-cult-of-vi.md

-It has been roughly two weeks of coding and writing in _vi_ mode and I am now feeling that when I move back to a classic editor, I don't feel as efficient as I though I was.
+It has been roughly two weeks of coding and writing in _vi_ mode and I am now feeling that when I move back to a classic editor, I don't feel as efficient as I thought I was.
 I'm even tempted to say that I feel a bit more efficient now in _vi_.

 A lot of the efficiency comes from the powerful search tools.
 It turns out to be very